Verizon 5G: Everything you need to know

 Verizon's 5G network has continued to grow and evolve since its introduction, starting with a very fast mmWave network before moving on to a slower but much more practical, low-band nationwide solution.
 The most significant evolution for Verizon's 5G network came with C-band in early 2022.
-While it was supposed to launch in late 2021, progress was halted as a potential issue with older airplane altimeters was identified.

 C-band now makes up the most exciting portion of Verizon's network with rapid progress in deployment and a few small victories that have allowed the carrier to increase the amount of spectrum used earlier than planned.
 Grouped under the Ultra Wideband name first used for mmWave, Verizon has tests that show up to 1.4Gbps speeds on C-band with a 100MHz deployment.

 As of March 2023, Verizon's 5G Ultra Wideband covers 200 million people across the United States.
 If the carrier manages to keep pace, it should be able to provide some real competition for T-Mobile's mid-band network in the next few years.

 Verizon includes 5G with most of its plans now but to get the fastest speeds, you'll need Ultra Wideband on one of its more expensive unlimited plans, such as 5G Play More, 5G Do More, and 5G Get More.

 Where does Verizon have 5G coverage?